yusaf/fragment-forms/README.md

 ## Frontend usage

-The `POST` function is just for demonstrative purposes \
+The `POST` function used below is just for demonstrative purposes \
 Adapt the `POST` function to your preferred JS framework's implementation for handling POST requests

 ### Pre-filling attributes